abdelrahman-elkady/se-tutorial/lab-8.md

 In practice you will probably not want to upload your app every-time during development (this is only a valid work-flow in case you don't have a platform like ubuntu not having ios).
 Therefor we recommend you install the platforms on your device, however you should know that an alternative exists.

+You can follow along the tutorial while you wait for things to download (it will take a while)

 ### IOS

 For Mac users to install ios you will need x-code.